-If you are looking to sell any items that are included in their catalog, you should make sure it is still in its good shape and functional before visiting the shop.
+If you are looking to sell any items that are included in their catalogue, you should make sure it is still in good shape and functional before visiting the shop.
 Learn more about the trading shop here.

 4. Buy, Sell & Trade (BST) One Stop Centre

 Starting its first branch in Subang Jaya in 2005, BST currently has 7 outlets in Klang Valley and works similarly to Cash Converters.
 You can get instant cash by selling your wanted items at any of its outlets here.

 Here is a list of items you can trade at BST:

 - Desktops, Laptops, and Printers

 - Home and Car Audio/Video Equipment

 - TVs, Hi-Fi, VCD/DVD Players

 This company usually trades used furnitures such as sofas, cupboards, bed frames and more!
 You can get in touch with them in the following ways to save more time when selling your unwanted items: